David Uible

-David H. Uible, (born December 14, 1960) is a rancher, investor, and former Republican Party Chairman and County Commissioner.
+David H. Uible, (born December 14, 1960) is an investor, serial entrepreneur, and former Republican Party Chairman and County Commissioner.

 Early life and education

 Uible was born and raised in Cincinnati, Ohio, the youngest of nine children of Richard and Verna Uible.
 After graduating from Sycamore High School he went on to Purdue University in West Lafayette, Indiana where he graduated in 1983 with a B.S. in Mechanical Engineering.
 Uible also did graduate work at Xavier University and graduated from the Executive Management Program at the University of Cincinnati.

 Personal life

 In 1985, Uible married Cindy Cassell, a college classmate from Purdue University.
 They have a child.
 The Uible family lives on the 171 acre Vista Grand Ranch of New Richmond, Ohio where they raise American Buffalo for their USDA meat label.

 Career

 Uible's first position in the international division of a computer software company led to starting his first company, Rosegate Technology Group, in 1989 to sell reconditioned computer equipment to Swiss banks.
 In 1993, Uible privatized the medical publishing division of the Russian Ministry of Health (former USSR).
-This initiative opened advertising opportunities for western pharmaceuticals, and sales grew from $0 to $6 million before the company was re-nationalized by the Russian government in May 1996.
+This initiative opened advertising opportunities for western pharmaceuticals, and sales grew from $0 to $6 million before the company was nationalized by the Russian government in May 1996.

+Uible got involved in the software industry in 1994 when he and his friend Steve Schulz, who was working for Rosegate Technology Group at the time, acquired a zoning permit software program from a local developer.
+Rebranded as ZonePro, the software was designed to help smaller government communities keep track of their zoning and building permitting data, fee collections and inspection processes.
+Schulz continued to develop and expand ZonePro with his own company, ZP Systems, until 2019, when he sold it to iWorQ Systems.

 In 1995, Uible co-founded the Cincinnati Chapter of Young Entrepreneurs Organization (now known as Entrepreneurs' Organization).
 He also served as the Chapter's President.